biojava/biojava.github.io/wiki/Dazzle:deployment.md

 be an absolute URL, even if the reference datasource is contained within the same Dazzle webapp.

-A list of plugins included in the standard Dazzle distribution is included at the end of this document.
+See <Dazzle:plugins> for an overview of plugins included in the standard Dazzle distribution.

 Packaging and deployment
 ------------------------